less-xx/tile-map-editor/README.md

 ```

 ### Step 2 - Create map object
+It's very easy to create a new map.
 ```javascript
 var mapSettings = {
     tileSize: [64, 32], // width, height in pixel.